Azure/CloudIoTHack/HOL 4/HOL 4 - Putting It All Together.md

 1. Return to Visual Studio and replace "SHARED_EVENT_HUB_ENDPOINT" in **CoreConstants.cs** with the value on the clipboard.

-1. Right-click the "Listeners" folder in Solution Explorer and use the **Add** > **New Item...** command to add a class file named **AirTrafficListener.cs**.
+1. Right-click the "Listeners" folder in Solution Explorer and use the **Add** > **Class...** command to add a class file named **AirTrafficListener.cs**.
 Then replace the contents of the file with the following code:

 	```C#
 	using Newtonsoft.Json;